 In the flow add an action to create a row in the Excel table by completing the following steps:

-Click New step:
+Click on “New step” button:

 In the Choose an action text box, type Excel and select Excel Online (Business) connector.
 DO NOT select Excel Online OneDrive; be careful here, many users select the wrong connector.

+Once you select the Option this will prompt you to select the action.

 Select the Excel Online (Business) Add a row into a table action.